 If your company leaders are worried about retention, there’s a lot of research that demonstrates the positive effects of expressing gratitude on retention KPIs.
 Or if your CEO has positioned employer branding as a top priority, consider the social currency and virality of positive anniversary award experiences.
 Check out our client PagerDuty celebrating their anniversary program on Twitter as a tool for attracting top talent.

-Before you make the case to your leadership team, make sure an anniversary award program is actually the antidote to your problem.
-For example, if you find that your retention rates are fine, but you’re suffering in terms of productivity, you may want to shift your focus from anniversary awards to spot recognition and performance rewards instead.
+Before you make the case to your leadership team, make sure a years of service program is actually the antidote to your problem.
+For example, if you find that your retention rates are fine, but you’re suffering in terms of productivity, you may want to shift your focus from anniversary awards to spot recognition and President's Club incentives instead.
 The most important part is to understand your business needs and present a valid solution to this pain point.

-Don’t let a poorly designed anniversary award program be the reason why your employees feel undervalued.
+Don’t let a poorly designed employee recognition platform be the reason why your employees feel undervalued.
 All it takes is a little bit of research, investment, and leadership support to create a truly meaningful program that your employees will remember for years to come.